mavryk-network/jsmv/docs/api/url.md

 ### `port: string`

 The port number of the URL.
-This has no special meaning within `jstz` and will not usually be present.
+This has no special meaning within `jsmv` and will not usually be present.

 ### `protocol: string`

 The protocol scheme of the URL.
-Within `jstz` this will usually be `tezos:`
+Within `jsmv` this will usually be `mavryk:`

 ### `search: string`